cesarfigueroa/reel/README.md

 # Reel

-Reel is a tiny (534B, gzipped) JavaScript library for handling video play states.
-At the moment, it does two things: autoplays the video above a specified width (by default, this is 480px) and pauses the video when either the user has tabbed away from the page or scrolled beyond the video.
+Reel is a tiny (468B, gzipped) JavaScript library for handling video play states.
+At the moment, it does two things: it pauses the video when the user has either tabbed away from the page or scrolled beyond the video.

 ## Usage